List of Tohoku Initiatives

 Temporary Housing Green Curtain Project|「仮設住宅×緑のカーテン」プロジェクト

-Architecture / Customisation, Local NPO / Grassroot
+Architecture / Customisation, Not-for-Profit Initiative

 Based in: Tokyo